iJazer/UA-WebApi-StarterKit/UaRestClient/csharp/generated/docs/DefaultApi.md

 <a id="translatebrowsepathstonodeids"></a>
 # **TranslateBrowsePathsToNodeIds**
-> TranslateBrowsePathsToNodeIdsResponseMessage TranslateBrowsePathsToNodeIds (TranslateBrowsePathsToNodeIdsRequestMessage? translateBrowsePathsToNodeIdsRequestMessage = null)
+> TranslateBrowsePathsToNodeIdsResponse TranslateBrowsePathsToNodeIds (TranslateBrowsePathsToNodeIdsRequest? translateBrowsePathsToNodeIdsRequest = null)